#ContinuityOfGovernment, #WW3, #TEOTWAWKI

-The president of Zimbabwe, himself nary better than a murderous gangster, bankrolled into power by Chinese industrialists, poured back his Cristal champagne, snorted a vile of cocaine, and bellowed a derisive, schadenfreude cackle at the caste of pasty-faced Greys lumbering past.
+The president of Zimbabwe, himself nary distinguishable from a murderous gangster, bankrolled into power by Chinese industrialists, poured back his Cristal champagne, snorted a vile of cocaine, and bellowed a derisive, schadenfreude cackle at the caste of pasty-faced Greys lumbering past.

 “Attention!” came the vaguely sultry voice over the loudspeakers once again.
 “Attention: all guest worker personnel!
 Please refer to lodging instructions on the SuperBunker intranet home page.
 You are required to report to your designated Protocol 4 accommodations within thirty minutes of the end of your shift.”

-Nurse Baum walked towards her post, consumed with worry for her daughter and parents, siblings and friends.
-She trudged along beneath the canvas sky illuminated pastel blue.
+Nurse Baum walked toward her post, consumed with worry for her daughter and parents, siblings, and friends.
+She trudged along beneath the canvas sky illuminated in happy, pastel blue.
 She returned to the infirmary finding it in a state of dysfunction with many posts untended and the lobby filling with elite patients in need of treatment for migraines and sciatica and toenail fungus.
 The check-in desk was manned by an empty chair.